Agent Skills: Fix and Diagnose Code

 1. Read the exact code path.

-4. Run the narrow check.
+4. Run the narrow repro.

-5. Run broader lint/test before moving on.
+5. Run broader lint/test before moving to another issue.

-• Original repro no longer reproduces.
+• Original repro no longer fails.

 FIX COMPLETE